The while

 loop is similar to the while

-loop, but it guarantees that the block of code will be executed at least once.
+loop, but it guarantees that the code block is executed at least once.
 The basic syntax is as follows:

 do